iotaledger/inx-chronicle/documentation/docs/getting_started/docker.md

 ## 4. Access Grafana dashboard

 You can now access the Grafana dashboard at `http://<IP>:3000/`.
-Be aware however, that data might not show up immediatedly. `Chronicle` needs to fetch the full ledger state from `Hornet` first before it can start producing live analytics.
+Be aware however, that data might not show up instantly. `Chronicle` needs to fetch the full ledger state from `Hornet` first before it can start producing live analytics.

-Note: The dashbaord is only available if you ran `docker compose` with the `--profile "metrics"` option.
+Note: The dashboard is only available if you ran `docker compose` with the `--profile "metrics"` option.

 Note: Some analytics cannot correctly be produced live on a per-milestone basis (the time interval analytics like `daily addresses`), and hence, some charts may stay empty until you run the appropriate CLI command to fill them (`--fill-interval-analytics`).